Bogotá Travel Guide

 At El Market you can buy beautiful painted bowls, among other things.
 For a cheaper souvenir, visit the stores towards gate 10.

-9. Surf the Internet with free wifi
+9. Surf the internet with free wifi

 There is free wifi in most places at the airport, but the signal at the gates is often not as strong.
 In that case, order a drink at the food court and enter the “clave” listed on your receipt.
 That is the code for the wifi.